KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/Plugins API Documentation/Instruments-API-Drumsynth Models.md

 # Drumsynth Models API (2.11x)

-## Basic structure of the Presets
+## Basic structure of the XPL Presets, ADSM & ADSS Files Contents

 Each preset is composed from several parameters and values.
 We must note that basicaly each type of instruments has differents parameters!
 Let´s look first at the basic principle of models per type.
+Each model contains a structured content, including parameters and data.<br>
+**.adsm** = Air Drum Synth Model<br>
+**.adss** = Air Drum Synth Structure

 ### Kick